 For fear of encroaching my views, I refrained from voicing my opinions.
 The experience became more of an observance, and forced me to reflect inward.
 The more I reflected, the more lost I became.
 I scrounged for some semblance of something to offer the women I encountered.

-In the end, all I could give was English, advice, personal experiences, and information that most already knew.
-This most likely did no more than plant a dream in the minds of people with no means.
+In the end, all I could give was English lessons and information about family planning that most already knew.
+This most likely did no more than plant a dream in the minds of women without equal rights.

-I began to contemplate hypothetical scenarios where I had influence and substantial funds, and therefore the ability to implement relevant projects to those who were in dire need of them.
+I contemplated hypothetical scenarios where I had influence and substantial funds, and therefore the ability to implement relevant projects to help empower women in the community.
 But I had neither the financial capability nor the skills to make a difference.
-I only had my desire to help, which was tangled amongst misguided notions from a middle-class American childhood.
-My intentions are no different than the many others in a history of obvious and more dangerous subtle violence that oppresses an enormous part of the world’s population.
+I only had my desire to help, which was tangled amongst misguided notions from a white middle-class American childhood.
+My intentions are no different than the many others in a history of fighting against obvious and more dangerous subtle violence that oppresses an enormous part of the world’s population.

 I still don’t know exactly where to intervene, but I can see no greater purpose than to attempt to minimize the gender equality gap.
 Even if the cycle perpetuates itself around me, and my mission gets lost with the millions before mine on the same path.
 Even if the undertaking is condemned, I cannot turn back.